plasmaster09/inventory-webapp-02-app-server-basics/README.md

 ## (2.4) Conclusion:
 You've set up a NodeJS project, and you've implemented a simple Express web server, learning about the basics of HTTP requests/responses and defining routes.

-Of course, the server so far is not very different or better than using a static file server.
+Of course, the server so far is not very different or better than using a static file server (like [VSCode's Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) or [Python's http.server module](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server#running_a_simple_local_http_server)).
 The pages themselves, of course, are also still just static prototypes.

 Next, we'll discuss databases and how the web server can be use them to put real data into the pages.